 In our Charcoal Portrait Lessons, we guide you through various step by step tutorials that illustrate a classical approach to drawing with charcoal and chalk.
 These include individual lessons on how to draw the face, eyes, nose, mouth and hair.
 We also explore different portrait lighting setups and explain the materials and techniques you need for charcoal drawing.

-In our Color Pencil Portrait Lesson we will lead you from the first tentative marks that you make on the paper, gradually building up the layers of line, tone, color, pattern and texture to complete a complex and skilful portrait.
+In our Color Pencil Portrait Lessons we will lead you from the first tentative marks that you make on the paper, gradually building up the layers of line, tone, color, pattern and texture to complete a complex and skilful portrait.
 We also focus on the individual features of the face, explaining and resolving any difficulties you may encounter when drawing the eyes, nose, mouth, skin, hair and clothes.

 Our Acrylic Portrait of Robert Burns is used to demonstrate some of the skills and techniques involved in painting with acrylics.
 Each stage of this portrait, from its commission to its completion, is carefully explained and clearly illustrated to help you understand this detailed approach to painting with acrylics.